WindowsNotifications/alternate-push-channel/README.md

 ## 2. Add the library

-Our AlternatePushChannel library helps simplify some of the code around encryption.
+Our AlternatePushChannel library helps simplify some of the code around encryption (located in this repository in `src\AlternatePushChannel.Library`).

 ## 3. Create your application server keys